 Aarhus has been a sportswriter for the Jamestown Sun since May of 2012.
-Before that, he was the sports editor at the Minot Daily News and the Daily Republic in Mitchell, S.D.
+Prior to that, he was the sports editor at the Minot Daily News and The Daily Republic in Mitchell, S.D.
 He also worked as a sports writer at The Dickinson Press.
 He was honored as North Dakota's Sportswriter of the Year for 2014.

 - Member for